muccc/darc/README.md

 ### Online

+You can find the Gnurado Flowgraph here:

+`src/gr-darc/apps/darc_rx.grc`

 Receive and demodulate the DARC signal and process it using the DARC Layer2 block.
-Use the UDP sink to provide the data on the network.
+Use the UDP sink to provide the Layer 2 data on the network.
 Process the other layers using

 `python darc_udp.py`